 Maggy Dago places two fundamental values at the heart of her work: authenticity and justice.
 She believes in the power of photography to reveal the profound beauty and humanity that lies within each individual.
 Her talent lies in her ability to capture the vulnerability and strength of people without judgement, creating touching images that reflect humanity in its simplest and most sincere form.

-Feminism became an essential pillar of Maggy's life during a European volunteer programme in Malta.
-This was the starting point for a profound awareness of the inequalities and injustices affecting women in a patriarchal world.
-Feminism gave Maggy the strength and courage to fight all forms of discrimination faced by women.
+Feminism became an essential pillar of Maggy's life after she discovered this movement during a European volunteer programme in Malta.
+The artist drew from it the strength and courage needed to fight all forms of discrimination faced by women.
+And so today, for Maggy Dago, photography is much more than a simple means of expression: it's a tool for (re)valuing women.

-Today, for Maggy Dago, photography is more than just a means of expression.
-It's a tool for (re)valuing women.
-Through her art, she strives to highlight the beauty, dignity and power of women, helping to combat gender stereotypes and discrimination.
+Through her art, Maggy strives to highlight the beauty, dignity and power of women, contributing to the fight against gender discrimination and stereotypes.
 Her quest for authenticity and justice guides her work, making her an influential voice in feminist photography.
-Maggy Dago continues to pay tribute to the strength and resilience of women, while calling for a more equal and just world for all.
+She pursues her commitment to women's rights, while calling for a more equal and just world for all.

 Artwork from the artist in our collection